starkfell/starkfell.github.io/_posts/2018-02-11-getting-started-with-using-the-acs-engine-to-deploy-k8s-in-azure.md

 }
 ```

-Save your final configuration in a file called **sample-deployment.json**.
+Save your changes to the **deploy-k8s-1.9.1.json** file and close it.

 *Note: The full list of customizable options you can modify can be found in the **[Cluster Definition Documentation](https://github.com/Azure/acs-engine/blob/master/docs/clusterdefinition.md)**.*